slausmeister/AutoHDR/readme.md

 Fig 3: We see that the network pretty much converges after the first epoch until it eventually overfits.
 We will later try to mitigate the overfitting using label smoothing (see section [Label Smoothing](#label-smoothing)).
 In both cases the final loss is usually around 0.02.

 Even though both the pre- and the unpretrained approach both prove very successful, we try to further push the effectiveness of our training.
-The idea is that a photographer might want to establish a certain style for a single shooting.
+The idea is that a photographer might want to establish a certain style for a single photo shoot.
 If he now were to edit a small subset of these images in that style, the algorithm can quickly pick up on it and edit the rest.
 For this however we need to learn effectively on very small datasets.
 We therefore introduce data augmentation.
 It will prove similarly effective (see section [Evaluating Data Augmentations](#Evaluating-Data-Augmentations)).

 # Falsification Attempt
- Before we pursue data augmentation, we want to understand the networks almost unreasonable performance a bit better.
+ Before we pursue data augmentation, we want to better understand the networks almost unreasonable performance.
 For this, we investigate the training data and the attention heads.

 ## Understanding the Data
 Our first suspicion for the unreasonable performance of our network is, that the data has a very simple structure.
 It might be possible, that settings such as Exposure or Saturation are essentially the same for all images in the training data.
 If this were the case, the network could always make a constant guess without being penalized significantly.
 We are therefore interested in the underlying statistics of the training labels.